-Since the reform and opening-up, China's commodity economy has become increasingly vibrant, driving rapid expansion in the banking sector.
-However, under current pressures such as accelerated interest rate liberalization, intensifying internal and external competition, and declining profit growth rates, financial institutions must implement strategic adjustments in business structures, resource allocation, and regional layouts.
-Consequently, industry research addressing developmental environments and market demands has grown critically important.
+Since the reform and opening up, China's commodity economy has become increasingly active, and the scale of the banking industry has developed rapidly.
+However, in the current context of accelerating interest rate liberalization, intensifying internal and external competition, and declining profit growth, banking financial institutions are required to make corresponding strategic adjustments in business structure, resource allocation, and regional layout.
+Industry research tailored to the development environment and market demands is becoming increasingly important.

-To support related studies, CnOpenData introduces comprehensive operational data for all Chinese banks, covering business information disclosed in annual and interim reports of hundreds of domestic banks, including personal financial services, asset management operations, and channel development.
+To support related research, CnOpenData has launched operational data for all banking businesses in China, covering business operation information disclosed in annual and interim reports of hundreds of domestic banks, including personal finance business, asset management business, and channel development.

 Field Display